 Migration and Constructed Identities (process 1b) In the Midst of Strangers is a visual examination of difference, sameness, and the struggle to cultivate and maintain identity against the push of hegemony.

-Migration and Constructed Identities: these sections of the work is being choreographed for ten to twenty dancers.
-The spoken text (not shown here) will be taken from collected migration narratives; the music will be a combination of original and already released.
-I am currently in the studio with dancers, text, and rehearsal music.
+Migration and Constructed Identities: these sections of the work are being choreographed for ten to twenty dancers.
+The spoken text (not shown here) is taken from collected migration narratives; and original and published music.